Paradigm4/SciDB-Julia/README.md

      0.74014   0.55052   0.344965  0.504495
      0.191254  0.627969  0.341594  0.878666,32,false)

-A is a handle to the SciDB corresponding SciDB array.
-It contains a and a pointer to the same array on SciDB.
-Let's continue to make another array b, and its handle for a corresponding array on SciDB, B.
+_A_ is a handle to the SciDB corresponding SciDB array.
+It contains _a_ and a pointer to the same array on SciDB.
+Let's continue to make another array _b_, and its handle for a corresponding array on SciDB, _B_.

     julia> b=rand(4,3)
     4x3 Array{Float64,2}: